Micheline Maylor: Education

-Maylor holds a BA from the University of Calgary (honours with a specialty in creative writing and a minor in anthropology).
-She earned a master's degree from Lancaster University UK (distinction in creative writing/Can-Lit).
-She was awarded the International Research Scholarship and the Overseas Research Scholarship.
-She was awarded a Ph.D. from Newcastle upon Tyne (Late 20th century Canadian literature and creative writing).
+Maylor earned a BA (honours) in creative writing with a minor in anthropology from the University of Calgary.
+She received a master's degree with distinction in creative writing and Canadian literature from Lancaster University, supported by the International Research Scholarship and Overseas Research Scholarship.
+She completed a PhD in late 20th-century Canadian literature and creative writing at Newcastle University.